 Once the above is done, allow some time for the energy and learnings to settle in before starting the preparation for 2017.

-Let’s first try to understand what is ‘Unique-ability’ before trying to understand what your Unique-ability is and how to use this potent idea in improving your effectiveness individually and as a team.
+Let’s first try to understand what is ‘Natural-ability’ before trying to understand what your Natural-ability is and how to use this potent idea in improving your effectiveness individually and as a team.

 Natural-Ability is a description for a level of ability.
 To simplify it let me offer four broad levels of ability.
 At the bottom is ‘Inability’, where we just can’t do a particular task.
 The next level is ‘Learnt-ability’, where we can do a particular task.
 The third level is, ‘Excellent’ where we not only can do a particular task, but we can do it well.
 We can get up to ‘Excellent’ level through training and developing our skills.
 But to get to the fourth level, ‘Natural-ability’ we would not only be really good at doing a particular task, but we are passionate about, it energizes us and it inspires others.
 It is simply something natural in us.
 Therefore I believe we cannot get to the level of Natural-ability by training ourselves, it should be within us.
 It is a word used to describe your natural strengths.
 It also highlights your responsibility to put your talents to work for the shared purposes of those with whom you make a commitment of this tremendous energy.

 Have you ever wondered about the purpose of your life?
 Why on earth are you here?
 Those of you who may have been to one of our workshops or any other relevant learning experience, may have an idea about the concept of purpose and know at least the beginnings of your purpose.
 Given below is a poem I wrote as I reflected on where I am with regard to my purpose, together with a group of us who are co-inquiring about our purposefulness.